deepserket/walkdir-telegram-bot/README.md

 ## Usage
 If you configured the bot correctly and execute the script, in the logs the bot will ask to send the command `/start`.
-As soon as you have sent the command will appear a set of buttons, if you click on a folder (dir :) you will enter it, if you click on a file (file :) the bot will send it.
+As soon as you have sent the command will appear a set of buttons, if you click on `START TERMINAL HERE` a new terminal spawn on the desktop (this function is in alpha), and you can send commands both from telegram and the new terminal, if you click on a folder (dir :) you will enter it, if you click on a file (file :) the bot will send it.

 ### Available commands
 - `/start` Starts navigating directories, also change the current directory to the start directory
-- `/stop`  Shutdown the bot
+- `/stop`  Shutdown the bot (please use this command instead of ctrl-z)

 ## TODO
+  - improve terminal feature (there are a tons of bugs)
-  - write TODO
+  - write others TODO